ivmuse25-cell/ola-core/README.md

 - **PAM Integration**: Native login screen support (`pam_ola.so`).
 - **Network Mode**: Optional remote authentication for cluster management.

+## Use Cases

+### Human-Verified AI Agent Authorization

+As AI agents become part of workflows, **strict human oversight is critical**.
+OLA provides:

+- **Presence verification** before agents execute high-risk commands
+- **Biometric gating** for autonomous system authorization
+- **Device authentication** to ensure agents run on trusted hardware
+- **Multi-factor requirements** for agent-to-agent interactions

+AI agents are powerful but not yet mature. **Humans must authenticate the agents, their systems, and their actions** using verifiable biometrics.
+OLA makes this possible.

+### Traditional Authentication

+- Face unlock for login screens (via PAM)
+- Sudo replacement with biometric verification
+- Screen lock/unlock
+- Application-level authorization
+- Multi-factor authentication

 ## Architecture

 The goal is to isolate all authentication logic in the core, letting developers create rich apps on top.